RoboKiwi/RoboKiwi.com/content/wiki/dotNET/ORM.md

 ## Recommendations

+* The ORM can't save you from bad underlying database schemas
 * A UnitOfWork class should be disposable, and use a configured UnitOfWorkFactory for implementation details.
 * Favour extension methods on IUnitOfWork, IRepository and IQueryable for your queries, rather than cluttering your interfaces and implementations, which can make your code harder to mock or test.
 * Repositories should get the unit of work injected.
 This may seem circular and counter-intuitive but is a necessity for things like joins, fetching etc. This will make your code less cluttered, as you won't find yourself polluted with mass dependency injection of repositories.